 The border states were the primary reason that President Lincoln waited so long to issue the Emancipation Proclamation.
-Abolitionists in the North were demanding that he free the slaves.
+Abolitionists in the North were demanding that he free the enslaved.
 However, Lincoln knew he needed to win the war.
-He was stuck between wanting to free the slaves and needing the border states to win the war.
-He knew he had to win the war to truly free the slaves.
+He was stuck between wanting to free the enslaved and needing the border states to win the war.
+He knew he had to win the war to truly free the enslaved.

 Did brothers really fight brothers?